-In 2022, Purim will begin on the evening of Wednesday, March 16, and end on the evening of Thursday, March 17.
+In 2024, Purim will begin on the evening of Sunday, March 24, and end the evening of Monday, March 25.

 We celebrate this annual holiday with joyous festivities—Purim carnivals for youth, Purimspiels, the reading of the megillah (Book of Esther), the drowning out of the villain Haman’s name with noise-making groggers, costumes, masks and plenty of tasty treats.
 The most famous baked treat is the hamentaschen, which is triangular in shape (to represent the arch villain’s hat) and stuffed with a filling.

 In our 2024 update, we recommend your reading some of The Nosher’s hamentaschen recipes and tricks of the trade.
 Enjoy!

 Here are some sources of more information about Purim:

 From ReformJudaism.org: Purim